tushar5955/Object-Detection/README.md

 Model mAP = 0.019

 ## False positives
-Any object wrongly classified is considered as False Positive
+Any object is detected when it should not have.

 ## Conclusion
 The total model duration i.e n_steps = 10K is too less for training.
 Model is underfitting.